What is online therapy?

 Online therapy is legit!
 It works, it’s not too expensive, and you can chat with a therapist from the comfort of your own home.
-Talking about your depression, anxiety, eating disorders, mental health struggles or positive aspects in your life you want to keep growing.
+Talking about your crippling depression, situational anxiety, eating disorders, mental health struggles or positive aspects in your life you want to keep growing.

 Engaging in therapy online does not change the quality or effectiveness of therapy.
 In online therapy, you can still develop a strong bond with your therapist and trust them just as much as you would if they saw you face to face.
 Having the therapy session be a live video chat your therapist can still read your body language and gauge your facial expressions as you talk about the areas of interest in your life.
 As long as online therapists are properly trained or licensed for your mental health needs, online therapy is as effective as traditional one-on-one talk therapy.